Education and Civil Rights Initiative

 Adinkra symbols originate in West Africa, more specifically the lands that are now called Ghana and Côte d’Ivoire.
 The symbols belonged to the Ashanti (or Asante) peoples, and to this day are incorporated into cloth, metal work, and pottery.
 Adinkra symbols hold the traditions, values, and histories of the Ashanti people, and each symbols represents an enduring concept.

 As we strive to fulfill the ECRI mission and vision, we anchor our work in the Adinkra symbols and concepts.
-For the 2022-2023 academic year, we are focused on Kuronti ne Akwamu— a symbol of democracy, sharing ideas, taking council.
+We ground our work in Kuronti ne Akwamu— a symbol of democracy, sharing ideas, taking council.

 We also hold the following symbols close.